Laulian/MxNet2Caffe-mobilefacenet/README.md

 # MxNet2Caffe-mobilefacenet
-Convert model from MXNet to Caffe,especially tested with MobilefaceNet
+Convert model from MXNet to Caffe,especially tested with following
 - MobilefaceNet
 - Resnet-50